The Colima Pygmy Owl is a tiny owl with a rounded head and no ear-tufts.

 Habitat: Dry, tropical woodland from sea level up to about 1500m, including thorny woods in foothills, palm groves, semi-deciduous forest up into dry oak woodland.
 Sometimes inhabits dry pine-oak woods.
 Occurs locally in ravines at the upper edge of tropical deciduous forest, and has also been recorded in swampy forest.

-Distribution: West Mexico along the Pacific coast from Central Sonora to the Isthmus of Tehuantepec in Oaxaca.
+Distribution: West Mexico along the Pacific coast from Central Sonora to Oaxaca.